 Since our inception in July 2005, we have not generated any revenue from the sale of our products and do not anticipate generating any product revenues for the foreseeable future, if at all.
-We have recognized revenue associated with our grant from the USAMRMC of \$4.8 million since inception of the grant, but continued funding from the USAMRMC is contingent upon their review and approval of our continued research and development activities associated with the grant.
+We have recognized revenue associated with our grant from the USAMRMC of \$5.4 million since inception of the grant through September 30, 2013, but continued funding from the USAMRMC is contingent upon their review and approval of our continued research and development activities associated with the grant.
 In addition, there can be no assurance that we will receive other research-related grant awards or produce other collaborative agreement revenues in the future.